Keep Gender in the Picture

 Relationship abuse and sexual assault are gendered issues, and it is impossible to get to the root cause of the problem without maintaining a gendered analysis.

 Acknowledge that the majority of relationship abuse and sexual assault is committed by men against women, and that men also perpetrate violence against transgender, genderqueer and nonbinary individuals.
 Talk about the fact that 95% of abusers and 99% of perpetrators (those who choose to do harm) of sexual assault are men.
-Recognizing these facts allows us think and talk about how perceived gender roles contribute to the prevalence of gender based violence, and to consider men’s role in ending violence against women.
+Recognizing these facts allows us to think and talk about how perceived gender roles contribute to the prevalence of gender based violence, and to consider men’s role in ending violence against womxn.

 Be aware of how powerful language can be.
 When talking about relationship abuse and sexual assault, acknowledging the gender of the perpetrator more accurately describes the dynamics of the crime and helps to raise awareness about the root causes of gender-based violence.

 Talk about men’s violence.
 When boys commit acts of violence, it is referred to in the media as “youth violence.”
 If a girl commits a crime, her gender is usually a part of the story.
 Acknowledge men’s violence to call attention to the ways in which stereotypical masculinity encourages violence in general and contributes to gender based violence.

 Do not call awareness programs “prevention.”
 Prevention programming will strive to change the gender dynamics and social norms that condone and support gender violence.
-Prevention programming will primarily be aimed at boys and will seek to counter the cultural messages that support the objectification of women and idealization of violence, entitlement and masculinity.
-Such programming could also aim to empower women politically in order to advance women’s interests in the public sphere.
+Prevention programming will primarily be aimed at boys and will seek to counter the cultural messages that support the objectification of womxn, and idealization of violence, entitlement and masculinity.
+Such programming could also aim to empower womxn politically in order to advance their interests in the public sphere.
 See Prevention vs Awareness for more info.